stablekernel/aqueduct/source/docs/http/resource_controller.md

 }
 ```

-### More Specialized RESTControllers
+### More Specialized ResourceControllers

-Many `RESTController` subclasses will execute [queries](../db/executing_queries.md).
-There are helpful `RESTController` subclasses for reducing boilerplate code.
+Many `ResourceController` subclasses will execute [queries](../db/executing_queries.md).
+There are helpful `ResourceController` subclasses for reducing boilerplate code.

 A `QueryController<T>` builds a `Query<T>` based on the incoming request.
 If the request has a body, this `Query<T>`'s `values` property is read from that body.
 If the request has a path variable, the `Query<T>` assigns a matcher to the primary key value of its `where`.
-For example, in a normal `RESTController` that responds to a PUT request, you might write the following:
+For example, in a normal `ResourceController` that responds to a PUT request, you might write the following:

 ```dart
 @Operation.put('id')